 Champlain College would then be joining the company of more than 35 other institutions of higher education across the US and Canada, including the University of Vermont and St. Michael's College, who have banned or restricted the sale and use of bottled water.
 Once the sale/use restriction is in place at Champlain, we will create signage for vending machines and other points of sale, explaining the rationale for this change.

 Ten Reasons Why Champlain College Banned the Bottle:

 10. We have FREE water bottle refill stations and fountains all over campus.
-Champlain has a continuing effort to upgrade water fountains with combo water filling stations (see map of available water on campus) and bulk water is offered for catering.
+Champlain has a continuing effort to upgrade water fountains with combo water filling stations and bulk water is offered for catering.

 9. The City of Burlington supplies campus with some of the best, cleanest water in the nation.

 8. We give water bottles to all new students and employees.